xszheng2020/mup/README.md

 This implementation does not base on "setting shapes", nor optimizer trickes, like others.
 There is also no tunable scaling hyperparameters.

-Running `run_mlp.sh` allows reproducing the results showed below.
+Running `run_mlp.sh` allows reproducing the results from below.
+Training script will auto-run on all GPUs with >16GB memory and <50% utilization.
+Feel free to change it as per your GPUs.

 ![alt text](image.png)